mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 - `cellEditEnter`: emitted when the cell turns to edit mode.
 - `cellEditExit`: emitted when the cell turns back to view mode.
-- `cellEditPropsChange`: emitted when the edit input change.
+- `cellEditCommit`: emitted when the new value is commited.
-- `cellEditPropsChangeCommitted`: emitted when the edit input change is submitted.
+- `editCellPropsChange`: emitted when the props passed to the edit cell component are changed.

 Catching events can be used to add a callback after an event while ignoring its triggers.